 HBU’s Bachelor in Interdisciplinary Studies

-Obtaining a degree in interdisciplinary studies provides the student a well-rounded education, complete with studies in many different areas.
+An interdisciplinary studies major provides the student a well-rounded education, complete with studies in many different areas.
 Students take classes that are offered by the existing academic units on campus.
 Students should work closely with their advisor in determining whether or not this degree is right for them, which specific disciplines to make their areas of focus, and for determining what classes will best suit their goals.